flipbook-labs/flipbook/docs/docs/intro.md

 ## Installation

-To install flipbook, visit the [Roblox marketplace](https://www.roblox.com/library/8517129161) and click "Install" to get the latest version.
+To install flipbook, visit the [Creator Store](https://www.roblox.com/library/8517129161) and click "Install" to get the latest version.

 ## Writing Stories